wmarshall484/DSI_LECTURES_2/nlp/ewellinger/nlp.md

 * Naive Bayes classifiers are considered naive because we assume that all words in the string are *independent* from one another

 While this clearly isn't true, they still perform remarkably well and historically were deployed as spam classifiers in the 90's.
-Naive Bayes handles cases where our number of features vastly outnumber our datapoints (i.e. we have more words than documents).
+Naive Bayes handles cases where our number of features vastly outnumber our data points (i.e. we have more words than documents).
 These methods are also computationally efficient in that we just have to calculate sums.

 Let's say we have some arbitrary document come in, $(w_1, ..., w_n)$, and we would like to calculate the probability that it was from the sports section.
 In other words we would like to calculate...